Updated: Mar 10

-The guitar truly is the sum of all its parts.
-That said there is one component that is of particular importance; that is the soundboard.
+The guitar truly is greater than the sum of its parts!
+There is one component that is of particular importance; that is the soundboard.

 Things I consider necessary for the top to meet an acceptable criteria are; good lateral stiffness, well seasoned, quarter sawn, straight grain, light weight and no run out.